Schizophrenia Companion Guide II – Continuity of Care

 Absent are guides that focus on the broader health consequences of schizophrenia, particularly the potential effects on the physical health of patients.
 Life expectancy of people with schizophrenia is severely shortened as compared to the general population, by as much as 20 years.
 The main cause of early death is not the mental disorder, but physical conditions such as cardio-vascular disease, cancers and diabetes.
 This can be attributed to lifestyle challenges such as high levels of smoking, poor diet, obesity and lack of exercise, interacting with the effects of psycho-tropic medication.
 Many of these deaths would be preventable by a combination of indicated health promotion and the detection of early symptoms, and the provision of good quality care by the health system, respecting the right to parity of care.

-The guide will be developed under the coordination of GAMIAN-Europe and in cooperation with EUFAMI, in partnership with organizations including the European Psychiatric Association (EPA), European Federation of Psychological Associations, and HORATIO, the European Nursing Association.
-A steering group will be formed that will supervise the content of the guide.
+In this project, a follow-up guide was developed under the coordination of GAMIAN-Europe and in cooperation with EUFAMI, in partnership with organizations including the European Psychiatric Association (EPA), European Federation of Psychological Associations, and HORATIO, the European Nursing Association.
+A steering group was formed to supervise the content of the guide.
 A survey was also conducted to include the personal perspectives of patients and their carers.